knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 it has nothing to do with grant types, we also saw how the authorization process can be done by redirecting the user, like we saw in past chapters, *or* by opening a popup and communicating with JavaScript.
-Which method you'll use will laregely depend on the OAuth server and what it supports most easily.
+Which method you'll use will largely depend on the OAuth server and what it supports most easily.

 But if you need a *pure* JavaScript solution that never touches the server, then you need the implicit grant type.
 Even if you can keep much of the flow